RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 Detecting Web Shells.md

 <br>

 <p>2.2.
-What file extension is commonly used for web shells targeting Microsoft Exchange?</p>
+What file extension is commonly used for web shells targeting Microsoft Exchange?<br>
 <code>.aspx</code></p>

 <br>